 I get a kick out of visiting newly constructed homes, and taking a walk through the tastefully decorated models, along with the other looky loos.
 I remember this one model in particular, because the living room seemed very small, but this did allow for a larger kitchen, family room and eating areas.
 So I guess the designer’s goal was to make the best use of the space.

 The living room, though very small was decorated to a tee.
 The designer used colors I never would have thought to use.
 Every room was beautifully decorated.

 I had a bedroom that was due for a much-needed redo.
-Rather than trying to use my own ingenuity actually the lack thereof.
-I said “self, don’t try to reinvent the wheel, there are plenty of photos with fabulously decorated bedroom in books, magazines, and the internet.
-By the way, I don’t have the gift, I know this because I’ve tried several times.
+Rather than trying to use my own ingenuity, actually the lack thereof, I said “self, don’t try to reinvent the wheel, there are plenty of photos with fabulously decorated bedroom in books, magazines, and the internet.”
+By the way, I don’t have the gift, I know this because I’ve tried several times before.

-As much as I have to admit it, I tend to give up if I fail more than once.
+I gave up trying to decorate like a pro.
+As much as I don’t like to admit it, I tend to give up if I fail more than once.
 Oddly, I always try again months, and sometimes years later.

 A Classy Bedroom Redo

 The first thing you must do is get rid of unused and unwanted stuff.
 That was the first thing I did — now I can actually walk in my walk in closet.
 It’s a small walk-in, but a walk-in just the same.
 Clearing the clutter should be done on a regularly scheduled basis whether redoing or not.

 At this point, many Classy Senior Sisters (along with your husband’s if married) should be empty nesters or close to it.
 Have you ever considered changing an empty bedroom into a sitting area with en suite or a walk in closet?
 Give it some thought.